ModelEngine-Group/unified-cache-management/docs/source/user-guide/sparse-attention/cacheblend.md

 ### Native Block-Wise Chunk KV Cache Dump, Load, PostProcess and Recompute
 1. **🔐 Chunk Hash Encoding**: Similar as prefix hash encoder, hash all blocks in each chunk from the same hash meta beginning.
-2. **⚡ Combine Prefix Cache and Chunk Cache**: Since chunk cache and native prefix cache share the same hash space, ucm first performs prefix cache lookup to fetch fully resued cache and then conduct chunk cache lookup to fetch the candidate cache for blending.
+2. **⚡ Combine Prefix Cache and Chunk Cache**: Since chunk cache and native prefix cache share the same hash space, ucm first performs prefix cache lookup to fetch fully reused cache and then conduct chunk cache lookup to fetch the candidate cache for blending.
 3. **🎯 Delta-Rope PostProcess**: Rectify loaded chunk cache according to their position in the new request.
-3. **🔍 Integrate Cache Blend and First Token Generation**: Construct compute mask and attention meta according to HKVD tokens, cache miss tokens and suffix tokens, then compute their kv cache in a single model forward stage
+3. **🔍 Integrate Cache Blend and First Token Generation**: Construct compute mask and attention meta according to HKVD tokens, cache miss tokens and suffix tokens, then compute their kv cache in a single model forward stage.
-4. **🚀 Comprehensive Hook for LLM Forward Pipeline**: Based on ucm sparse module, blend module spare the prefill tokens not only in attention stage but also in ffn, layer stage.
+4. **🚀 Comprehensive Hook for LLM Forward Pipeline**: Based on ucm sparse module, blend module sparse the prefill tokens not only in attention stage but also in ffn, layer stage.

 ## 🚀 Quick Start